Our Church's Endowment: It Matters

 The Fiscal Account is our Unrestricted Endowment; funds withdrawn may be used for any purpose.
 For many years we have used this fund to support our annual budget expenditures.
 The rate of spending on this account is limited, by vote of the congregation, to four percent of a five-year average value of the account.
 This policy ensures stability of the income provided each year, and in years when investment earnings exceed four percent it provides for some growth of the account.

 The Church Building Account provides resources for the "Care and Maintenance of the Church Building."
-Its primary uses have been for painting the building, repairing windows and the slate roof, and repairs and painting of the steeple.
-The Board of Trustees has limited expenditures from the Building Account to items that exceed $10,000 in cost.
+Its primary uses have been for painting the building, repairs and painting of the steeple, repairs to the slate roof, installing heat pumps in Fellowship Hall, and the historic window preservation project.
+The Board of Trustees has generally limited expenditures from the Building Account to items that exceed $10,000 in cost.

 The Restricted Account contains funds having specific purposes designated by the donor, usually through their bequests to the Church.
 For example, existing funds support: annual gifts to individuals with specific needs; discretionary support for the work of our Boards of Deacons and Pastoral Care; purchases of library books and of music; maintenance and other support for the organ; and flowers used in the sanctuary.

-Our endowment is managed by the Board of Trustees, and the Trustees delegate some of the management to the Investments Subcommittee and to an investments management firm (currently Charles Schwab Corporation).
+• Our endowment is managed by the Board of Trustees, and the Trustees delegate some of the management to the Investments Subcommittee and to an investments management firm (currently Charles Schwab Corporation and One Day in July).
 The Trustees and the Church Council have endorsed a "goals and policies" statement for our endowment that clarifies the long-range perspective for the endowment.
 In particular, the statement includes the following: